IBM-Cloud/docs/troubleshoot/index.md

 When you try to create an app in {{site.data.keyword.Bluemix_notm}}, you see the following error message:
 {: tsSymptoms}

-`BXNUI0096E: The application could not be created.
-Your account is inactive because it was cancelled or suspended.`
+`BXNUI0096E: The app wasn't created.
+Your account is inactive because it was canceled or suspended.`

 The status of your {{site.data.keyword.Bluemix_notm}} account becomes inactive when the account is cancelled or suspended.